rexvips/rexvips.github.io/src/learn/Principal-Staff-Engineer-Study-Guide.md

 ---

-*This study guide covers the essential technical and leadership areas for Principal/Staff Engineer interviews at top tech companies.
+*This study guide covers the essential technical and leadership areas for Engineer interviews.
 Each section builds from foundational concepts to advanced implementations, providing both theoretical understanding and practical code examples.*

 **Total Questions Covered: 16**
 - System Design: 3 questions